danielmackay/personal-blog/content/blog/blog/unit-testing-dotnet-core-with-xunit-part-one/index.md

 It's probably no suprise that I prefer Unit Tests.
 However, Integration Tests can have a place if you really need to test data access code, or API integration.

+## Code
+The code for this article can be found on [Git Hub](https://github.com/danielmackay/dotnet-core-xunit)

 ## Resources
 - [xUnit](https://xunit.net/)